Kinesio Taping®

 United States.
 In the early 1970 he developed a specialized tape that

+could aid the body in healing itself.
 Originally Kinesio Taping was used only as a elastic

 sports tape, but later applications for lymphoedema emerged.